 Following Nemoto both within his practice and outside of it, The Departure initially grabs hold due to the sureness of its elegant, melancholy tone.
 Despite having a wife and son, there’s a loneliness to the man, a quality captured by the film’s opening sequence in which, in slow motion, Nemoto dances alone in a Japanese nightclub, the probable techno throb replaced by Wilson for the more emotionally ambiguous tones of a Ryuichi Sakamoto/Christian Fennesz piano-and-electronics collaboration.

-As the documentary progresses, Wilson carefully offers us with more and more information about Nemoto, with one beautiful retrospective photo montage — reminiscent of the kinds of flashbacks found in the work of Joachim Trier — occurring late in the film.
+As the documentary progresses, Wilson carefully offers us more and more information about Nemoto, with one beautiful retrospective photo montage — reminiscent of the kinds of flashbacks found in the work of Joachim Trier — occurring late in the film.
 The sequence and its placement is indicative of this film’s independent nature.
 The Departure moves with a graceful rhythm dictated not by the editorial preconceptions of so much character-based non-fiction work but by the thoughtfulness of its main subject and the solemnity of its subject matter.
 In the same way that Nemoto constructs a pure, non-judgemental space for his patients, so too does Wilson for her viewers.
 As this finally hopeful film progresses, Nemoto comes into greater and greater relief, revealing for us health problems that are both a product of his emotionally draining work as well as, perhaps, those kind of paradoxical character traits that can never be totally unpacked.
 The result is a quietly impressive work whose images, characters and ruminations linger on long after the lights come up.

 I spoke to Wilson about the origins of this project, why she didn’t bring a camera to her first meeting with her main subject, and about not only directing this film alone (her previous work, After Tiller, she directed with Martha Shane) but being the sole main producer as well.
 The Departure has its final screening tonight at the Tribeca Film Festival.